 Enjoying my Small Town Time

 I’ve lived in many places.
-Although I won’t say that the small town I live in now is the best place to live, it definitely has its advantages.
-I’m glad I moved here, despite some of the issues I have with it.
-I’m saving a ton of money, getting fresh air when I walk to the store, and able to enjoy a lot of nature that I didn’t get when I lived in California (though I do miss living on the coast!).
+Although I won’t say that the small town I live in now is the best place to live, it has its advantages.
+I’m glad I moved here, despite some of my issues with it.
+I’m saving a ton of money, getting fresh air when I walk to the store, and enjoying a lot of nature I didn’t get when I lived in California (though I miss living on the coast!).

 Small town life has its charms.
 It’s also not all that different from city life if you think about it.
 As John Mellencamp (who, by the way, also sings the hit song “Small Town”) says: